 Your union will only take strike action once every other avenue of influence has been exhausted and when your branch officers think there is no other way to make members' views clear.
 It is a very serious sanction and that's why we ask that every member observes the strike.
 Every member who does not observe the strike is directly undermining the union's bargaining power and making it harder for the union to protect all its members.
 When we call a strike we ask that members do not come into work and do not reschedule their classes.
 The best possible thing you can do is contact your local rep and volunteer to help out on the picket lines.
-It isn't illegal, it isn't dangerous and it can be fun.
+It isn't illegal and it isn't dangerous.

 Do I have to tell my employer that I am taking strike action?

 It is often the case that managements will send out formal-sounding letters telling you to declare in advance whether you will be taking industrial action.
-To be clear, you are under no obligation to inform management in advance as to whether you will be taking part in strike action or action short of a strike.
+This can have the effect of misleading and intimidating members.
+To be clear, you are under NO OBLIGATION to inform management in advance as to whether you will be taking part in strike action or action short of a strike.
 In order to fulfil legal requirements, employers have been provided with statistical information about UCU members taking industrial action, but not individual names.
 However, if your manager asks you after the strike whether you took action, you should answer truthfully.

 In previous one-day strikes it has been the experience of UCU that most employers do not withhold superannuation contributions and therefore participation in strike action has not generally affected pensions.
 Also, institutions that do choose to withhold contributions often make provision for members to make up pension and AVC deficits from their pay.
 Further, in relation to USS, the current advice from USS to USS institutions is that employer deductions will be made unless the employer advises to the contrary prior to any period of absence.
 Members are reminded that they are under no obligation to inform management in advance as to whether you will be taking part in strike action or action short of a strike.